 - Does not eliminate bad breath: Bad breath due to poor oral hygiene is only masked with the use of mouthwash.
 It’s the same as using perfume during the Renaissance period in France to mask body odor due to their lack of bathing.

-- Not a replacement for brushing and flossing: While some people believe that a quick swig of mouthwash can substitute for brushing, no form of mouthwash can remove plaque or tartar buildup.
+- Not a replacement for brushing and flossing: While some people believe that a quick swig of mouthwash can substitute for brushing, no form of mouthwash can remove or prevent tartar buildup.

 - Irritates canker sores: If you experience frequent bouts of canker sores, you should know that mouthwashes that contain a high alcohol content that can irritate canker sores.
 For those sensitive to canker sores or if yo have a dry mouth, search for alcohol free versions.
 There are some prescriptive versions that will soothe canker sores.

 Excessive Use (Ugly)